richsilv/richsilv.github.io/_posts/2014-11-27-reasons-to-join-a-running-club.markdown

 ## Motivation

 It's a little over 18 months since I joined the [Mornington Chasers](http://www.chaser.me.uk/), a running club based in Kentish Town in North London.
-Whilst I've never regretted the decision, it's taken time for all the reasons why joining a club is such a great idea for running enthusiasts to become apparent, so I thought I'd share some of them.
+Whilst I've never regretted the decision, it's taken time for all the reasons that joining a club is such a great idea for running enthusiasts to become apparent, so I thought I'd share some of them.

 ## 1. Other runners are nice